Starter Syllabus

 This is a face-to-face course.
 Attendance is important because we will develop our knowledge through in-class activities that require your active engagement.
 We’ll have discussions, small-group activities, and do other work during class that will be richer for your presence, and that you won’t be able to benefit from if you are not there.
 Excessive absences make it impossible to learn well and succeed in the course.
 While there is not an automatic grade deduction for missing classes, it is unlikely that students who miss X or more classes will be able pass this course.

-We know our UO community will still be navigating COVID-19 and other illnesses, and some students will need to isolate and rest.
+That said, if you are feeling ill, please stay home to heal and avoid infecting your classmates.
 Please take absences only when necessary, so when they are necessary, your prior attendance will have positioned you for success.

 If you must miss a class please fill out the absence report form.